ejohns32/Thesis-Code/README.md

 THIS FEATURE IS ONLY INTENDED FOR FASTER DEBUGGING, TESTING and TUNING

 You can run cachethings.py to cache calculations things to disk for performance or consistency between multiple runs.
-If the database is updated or you change the config, it'll invalidate the cache.
-For now that means you have to manually delete the cached files and run cachethings.py again.
+If the database is updated or you change the config, it'll invalidate the cache. cachethings.py only caches things that aren't already cached which means you have to manually delete invalidated cached files and run cachethings.py again.